BlueImp78/FZero-Practice-Hack/README.md

 ## How to patch

-- Apply the .ips patch to your vanilla Speedy Gonzales: Los Gatos Bandidos (U, v1.1) ROM with the included Lunar IPS program.
+- Apply the .ips patch to your vanilla F-Zero (US 1.0) ROM with the included Lunar IPS program.
 - Enjoy.

 ## Known Issues